aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/product-overview/_index.md

 -	Region selection.
 It is possible to select target regions in which barcode images might be located so that the reading engine will read barcode data only from the selected regions.

 ### **Class BarcodeGenerator**
 One of the key features of ***Aspose.BarCode for .NET*** is to perform barcode generation.
 To create a barcode label, it is necessary to specify symbologies, set code text (information to be encoded to a barcode image), customize appearance-related properties.
 Class *BarcodeGenerator* supports various 1D and 2D barcode types (including QR codes).
 It encapsulates both types of barcodes into one unified interface.
 Developers can create an instance of this class, set properties as required, and then save the generated barcode image to any location according to the customized settings.
+In the general case, two main parameters need to be initialized: *CodeText* to define data contents to be encoded and *EncodeType* to set the barcode symbology.
+Developers can assign any symbology to the *EncodeType* property out of pre-defined barcode types supported by class *BarcodeGenerator*.

 ### **Class ComplexBarcode**
 Class *ComplexBarcode* allows generating barcode documents to work with complex barcodes.
 At present, it supports only the Swiss QR Code symbology.
 It is used to manage QR bills in payments that replace previous payment slips.
 Swiss QR Code contains all necessary payment information required to initiate payments or to process a QR invoice.
-Class *ComplexBarcode* contains *SwissQRBill* and *SwissQRCodetext* classes that enable various functions to work with Swiss QR codes, such as getting or setting the account number of a creditor, alternative payments schemes, payment amount, currency, etc.
+Class *ComplexBarcode* contains classes *SwissQRBill* and *SwissQRCodetext* that enable various functions to work with Swiss QR codes, such as getting or setting the account number of a creditor, alternative payments schemes, payment amount, currency, etc.

 ### **Examples**
 Here, you can see some code samples for simple operations, such as generating a barcode using Code128 or recognizing a barcode from a file or stream.
-#### **Generate a Barcode using Code128**
+#### **Generate Barcodes using Code128**
 {{< highlight csharp>}}
 // instantiate object and set different barcode properties BarcodeGenerator generator = new BarcodeGenerator(EncodeTypes.Code128, "1234567");